stefanhayden/stefanhayden.github.io/_posts/2022/2022-10-01-Quick-jekyll-Posts-with-Bookmarklet.md

 I've made a [/new-post-bookmarklet.html](bookmarkelt to add posts to this jekyll site).
 It propt me for a title and then opens up a new github file to add what ever content I want.

 I hope this get me to post more here.
 The code is simple and you could easlily modify it for your jekyll site as well.
-You can use a [https://caiorss.github.io/bookmarklet-maker/](bookmarklet site to get it to work for you).
+You can use a [bookmarklet site to get it to work for you](https://caiorss.github.io/bookmarklet-maker/).

 ```
 var isoDate = (new Date()).toISOString();